EvansonBarasa/yii2/docs/guide/security-authorization.md

 the rules associated with them.
 If the rule returns true, it means the role applies to the current user.
 Based on the above rule implementation, this means if the `group` value of a user is 1, the `admin` role would apply to the user; and if the `group` value is 2, the `author` role would apply.

+//The steps to confire the RBAC is not clear for a new user of yii 2.0, please expound stepwise, thanks.